OWASP/OWASPBugBounty/README.md

 *OWASP CRSFGuard: https://bugcrowd.com/owaspjavasanitizer

 #Issues
-If you are having issues running the application , please report your problem as an issue
+If you are having issues running the application ,please report your problem as an issue

 ##FAQ